eero-lehtinen/oklch-color-picker.nvim/readme.md

 },
 ```

-You can either include the `build = 'download.lua'` line to download the picker automatically or download it yourself from [Github releases](https://github.com/eero-lehtinen/oklch-color-picker/releases) and put it to your PATH.
+You can either include the `build = 'download.lua'` line to download the picker automatically or download it yourself from [the picker application repository](https://github.com/eero-lehtinen/oklch-color-picker/releases) (it's open source too in a different repo!) and put it to your PATH.
 The picker is a standalone ⚡Rust⚡ application with ⚡blazing fast⚡ hardware acceleration that I molded to fit this use case.

 ## Default Options